TrooperLooper/ERD_webshop/README.md

 # 🛒 ERD Webshop Backend

 This project is a backend API for a simple e-commerce webshop, built as a school assignment to practice translating ERD diagrams into normalized relational databases and provide CRUD API endpoints.
-The stack includes **Node.js**, **Express**, **PostgreSQL**, and **Prisma ORM**.

 ---